anyarybalova/discrete-electronics-lab/README.md

 # Discrete Electronics Lab

-A collection of hands-on electronics experiments using only basic components, **no microcontrollers**.
+A collection of hands-on electronics experiments using only a battery and basic components, **no microcontrollers**.
 Just pure hardware: logic gates, timers, displays.

 This repository is meant to explore and document small projects that demonstrate fundamental concepts in digital and analog electronics.